“Good morning Your

 enough time to see the highlights of the country, and apart from its Buddhist

-character, the most striking feature of Bhutan is the architectural
+character, the most striking feature of Bhutan

 In